hmrc/upscan-upload-proxy/README.md

 #### Error Reporting

-If the S3 file upload attempt fails, the way in which the error is reported to the client service depends upon whether an `error_action_redirect` form field was set.
+If the S3 file upload attempt fails, the way in which the error is reported to the client depends upon whether an `error_action_redirect` form field was set.

 If set, we will redirect to the specified URL.
 Details of the error will be supplied to this URL as query parameters,